-- Students in all clinical courses are expected to administer medications in the clinical setting, after medication administration competencies, including drug calculation exam, are validated.
-Exceptions: some psychiatric health and mental health clinical sites do not allow medication administration. - 2) Prior to administering any medications, each student must satisfactorily demonstrate fundamental knowledge and skills competency in the laboratory setting on campus or designated site. - 3) Students will be required to take a medication examination in many terms, encompassing the mathematical calculations and conversion measurement systems for the accurate calculation of medication dosages. - 4) Depending upon the course, students will be required to - a) Take an examination of the didactic knowledge needed in that term to prepare the medication (i.e., 3 checks/8 rights, whether a medication can safely be crushed) Assess the client (i.e., pertinent history, physical exam, lab values before and after administration) - b) Ensuring current protocols/standards of care of administration (i.e., 3 checks, 8 rights, I.V. complications, blood administration) and medication information (i.e., name, dose, side effects).
+- 1) Students in all clinical courses are expected to administer medications in the clinical setting, aftermedication administration competencies, including drug calculation exam, are validated.
+Exceptions: some psychiatric health and mental health clinical sites do not allow medication administration. - 2) Prior to administering any medications, each student must satisfactorily demonstrate fundamental knowledge and skills competency in the laboratory setting on campus ordesignated site. - 3) Students will be required to take a medication examination in many terms, encompassing the mathematical calculations and conversion measurement systems for the accurate calculation of medication dosages. - 4) Depending upon the course, students will be required to - a) Take an examination of the didactic knowledge needed in that term to prepare the medication (i.e., 3 checks/8 rights, whether a medication can safely be crushed) Assess the client (i.e., pertinent history, physical exam, lab values before and after administration) - b) Ensuring current protocols/standards of care of administration (i.e., 3 checks, 8 rights, I.V. complications, blood administration) and medication information (i.e., name, dose, side effects).

 Students must earn a score of 100% on medication examinations and are given three opportunities to meet this expectation.
-Remediation (for students that do not earn 100%) will be provided in the form of
+Remediation (for students that do not earn 100%) will be provided in the form of eye/ear drops, opening ampules, reconstituting meds, insulin mixing, spiking/priming IV tubing, intradermal, subcutaneous, intramuscular, and intravenous injections).
+Under the supervision of the clinical instructor, the student must demonstrate complete competency in drug administration first in thelearning laboratory setting or other approved alternate site, followed by the clinical setting.

 - individualized or group interaction instruction

-- ♦ self-learning packet
+- self-learning packet

 - web-based instruction

 - textbook assignment

 - other as chosen by the course coordinator.
+Students will also be required to perform return demonstrations of the fundamental skills encompassing safe medication administration (i.e., PO/NG, topical applications,